fghaas/oreillywebcast-may2014/README.md

     +----+------+-----------+-------------------+--------+-----------+------+
     +----+------+-----------+-------------------+--------+-----------+------+

-When you're that far, you're ready for the tutorial.
+When you're that far, you're ready for experimenting with Trove.
+You can now create a database using the provided script:

+    vagrant@devstack:~$ ./trove-create.sh

+This will take another 5-10 minutes and create a Trove instance for you.

+Creating databases, users, and configuration groups for your Trove instance is left as an exercise for the reader.
+Have fun!

-You can then save your machine state with
+You can subsequently save your machine state with

     vagrant suspend